shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 {% include figure src="./images/tutorial/image_45.png" %}

 As you can see in the image, the new camera item is collected and the publish plugin is attached.
-Go ahead and click **Publish** to write the camera to disk and register it with Shotgun.
+Go ahead and click **Publish** to write the camera to disk and register it with ShotGrid.

 {% include info title="Note" content="Similarly to Alembic export, the camera publish plugin requires the FBX export plugin to be loaded.
 If you don't see the camera publish plugin item, check to ensure that the FBX plugin is loaded, and re-launch the publisher." %}